- The Blackwell Story 1840 to 1868

 Blackwell’s Limited ~ 1924

-- In 1928 a change was made in our business structure and the name of J.H.
+- In 1924 a change was made to the business structure and the name of J.H.
 Blackwell became Blackwell’s Limited, a private firm, with J.H.
 Blackwell (seated in the photo at right) and H.H.
-Blackwell (standing) as managing directors.
+Blackwell (standing) as managing directors, with seven shareholders in total.

 - In that year the Kaiapoi Shipping & Trading Company had gone into voluntary liquidation.
 Their timber business had been steady for years, with timber mills and yards at Kaiapoi and Rangiora.
 Blackwell’s Ltd, bought these and operated them for some years, with Mr Meyer as manager under supervising control of Mr J.H.
 Blackwell.